© 2010 EQUUS-the balanced equation

 When the trimmer/farrier is working with the pathological digit, minimally an initial complete assessment should be performed as a team between the trimmer/farrier and an experienced equine veterinarian.

-A vet can offer invaluable insight to aid the farrier in achieving bony column alignment when corrective hoof trimming alone, does not offer enough assist to achieve the desired results.
+A vet can offer invaluable insight to aid the farrier in achieving bony column alignment via podiatry x-rays when corrective hoof trimming alone, using external visual assist is insufficient to achieve the desired results.
 While a balanced trim is imperative to the success of the program, many factors and dimensions of the hoof and limb come into play that can directly affect bony column alignment, palmar angles and general hoof health.

 Lowered palmar angles and compromised digital cushions often go hand in hand with resultant soft and hard tissue pathology.